 Composer Robert Baksa (February 6, 1938 - June 24, 2023) was a creative and prolific artist of exceptional lyric gifts, who wrote over six hundred instrumental and keyboard works as well as art songs, choral music, and operas.
 He worked in his own unique neoclassical style, and the craftsmanship of his tonally oriented music garnered respect even during the years when a conservative aesthetic was out of fashion.

-Since the 1970s chamber music has been a major focus and Baksa has to his credit over 75 works for a variety of instrumental combinations.
-His works have been performed by such groups as the Boehm and Virtuosi Quintets and the Sylvan Winds, the New Jersey Chamber Music Society, Elaine Comparone and the Queens Chamber Band, Igor Kipnis, Burt Lucarelli, Sharon Robinson and the New York Virtuosi conducted by Kenneth Kleine.
-The world famous St. Luke's Chamber Ensemble made its debut with an evening of Baksa's music in 1974.
-His music has been featured at National Flute Association and Double Reed Society conventions, at the Caramorr and Newport Festivals and at the Library of Congress.
+Baksa’s works have been performed by such groups as the St. Luke’s Chamber Ensemble, the Boehm and Virtuosi Quintets, the Sylvan Winds, the New Jersey Chamber Music Society, the Queens Chamber Band, harpsichordists Igor Kipnis and Elaine Comparone, oboist Burt Lucarelli, saxophonist Paquito D’Rivera, and cellist Sharon Robinson.
+His music has been featured at National Flute Association and Double Reed Society Conventions, the Caramoor and Newport Music Festivals, and at the Library of Congress.

 Baksa passed away on June 24th, 2023 in Hudson, NY at the age of 85, following a brief illness.